 The March Divide | “DISTRACTIONS” SERIES / ANTICIPATION POPS LP | SLOW START RECORDS | OUT NOW

-The lyric above opens “I Got Lost,” one of three brand-new The March Divide tunes that will be released as the third installment of Putnam’s “Distractions” series of singles (Slow Start Records, April 5th).
-It’s poignant and visceral and goes to show the progression of Putnam’s songwriting over the years, a deeper, more personal, and risk-taking approach that he began to develop in earnest with his most recent full-length, 2018’s Anticipation Pops.
+The latest songs, as evidenced by their titles alone, are poignant, visceral and go to show the progression of Putnam’s songwriting over the years, a deeper, more personal, and risk-taking approach that he began to develop in earnest with his most recent full-length, 2018’s Anticipation Pops.